University of Mississippi Medical Center: Aircare Flight Service

 The University of Mississippi Medical Center's Helicopter Flight program began operations in 1996 with a single helicopter based in Jackson.
 The Jackson-based AirCare 1 helicopter was joined by the Meridian-based AirCare 2 helicopter in spring 2009, the Golden Triangle-based AirCare 3 in spring 2016, and Greenwood-based Aircare 4 in 2017.
 The additional helicopters allowed AirCare to expand its mission profile by transporting patients to not only UMMC, but other hospitals able to provide levels of care required by the patient's illness or injury.
 Scene response profile has also changed, allowing the transportation of multiple patients from a single location.
-Since the program's inception, AirCare teams have safely transported over 18,000 adults, pediatric and neonatal patients over 2 million miles without any FAA-reportable accidents as of 2016.
+Since the program's inception, AirCare teams have safely transported over 18,000 adults, pediatric and neonatal patients over 2 million miles as of 2016.
+On March 10, 2025, an AirCare helicopter crashed in Madison county after transporting a patient to the hospital.
+Two UMMC medical staff and the pilot were killed.

 Economic impact

 With more than 10,000 full- and part-time employees, UMMC is one of the largest employers in Mississippi.
 Its annual budget – approximately one-tenth from state appropriations – represents 10 percent of the Jackson metro area economy and 2 percent of the state economy.

 On any given weekday, about 20,000 employees, students, patients, family members, vendors and other guests are present on the UMMC campus.